How to Plan a Family Vacation to Napa During COVID-19

 Staying up-to-date about travel restrictions and warnings

 Some state and local governments still have requirements in place.
 However, as of September 24, 2020, California has no statewide travel restrictions.
-If you have specific questions, please contact us and we’ll do our best to answer your questions or point you in the right direction.
+If you have specific questions for your family vacation to Napa / Sonoma, please contact us and we’ll do our best to answer your questions or point you in the right direction.

 Plan outdoor activities in advance